-Darth Sidious plots with Count Dooku to destroy Asajj Ventress, fearing that she has grown too powerful.
-Ventress is enraged when Dooku refuses to offer assistance when she faces off against Obi-Wan and Anakin.
+Darth Sidious plots with Count Dooku to destroy Asajj Ventress, fearing she has grown too powerful.
+Ventress rages when Dooku refuses to offer assistance when she faces off against Obi-Wan and Anakin.

-Left alone with a malfunctioning ship, she is taken by a scavenging crew who she ultimately kills when she commandeers their vessel to return home to the Nightsisters.
-The episode delves into Ventress’ backstory — how her mother sold her to slavers, and she was rescued by a Jedi Knight, how his death led to her path to the Dark Side when Count Dooku had taken her in.
+Left alone with a malfunctioning ship, a scavenging crew rescues her–a crew she kills when she orders their vessel to return home to the Nightsisters.
+The episode delves into Ventress' backstory — how her mother sold her to slavers, and a Jedi Knight rescued her, how his death led to her path to the Dark Side when Count Dooku had taken her in.

 8. “Overlords” (Season 3, Episode 15)